-Join me in my older woman’s journey through aging, downsizing, de-cluttering and, as is typical of our age group, moving to a new city in order to be close to our offspring.
+Join me in my older woman’s journey through aging, downsizing, de-cluttering and, as is typical of our age group, moving to a new city in order to be close to my offspring.
 At the start of my journey, I was determined to carve out an interesting existence alongside my husband of almost five and a half decades.
 You can imagine my shock when I realized I was seen as just another older woman in this mecca for retirees.
 Nobody in my new city recognized my special status as a psychotherapist and a teacher: in other words, as the mover and shaker I was during my long working life.
 It’s often said that older women are invisible in our society.
 I’d joined their ranks.

 To my surprise – and my husband’s shock – I decided to separate from him.
 I was desperate.
 If I stayed, I’d get sick, become demented or end up as an alcoholic.
 My solution?
 I found a dog-friendly apartment for myself and for Sammy, my wonderful black standard poodle.
 My new apartment, near the city centre and by the lake more than satisfies my idea of life as a woman living alone, free to shape her own life.

 As for my husband, we have a new dynamic.
 We continue to support one another, and he has found his own rhythm in life.
 In fact, he hasn’t looked so healthy and happy in many years.
 Clearly we had come to a stage in life where we wanted different things.

 At the age of 78, I have found an inner freedom that eluded me in my marriage for decades.
 My message to women?
 It’s never too late to take your own power.
 Just remember – when I was married in 1961, couples didn’t live together unless they were married, women lovers were seldom mentioned, and unreliable birth control frequently resulted in unwanted pregnancies.
 Perhaps we’re ready for another societal change: older women relishing their final years here on earth.